Have a burning question about The Kids’ Castle? Maybe you will find your answer here.

 What time is breakfast at TKC?

-Breakfast finishes at 8:30am.
+We offer breakfast from 7:15am to 8:30am.
 Please ensure that you arrive before 8:30am if your child requires breakfast.

 What is the procedure if I am running late to pick up my child?

 We understand that sometimes there are unavoidable circumstances that may mean you will be running late to collect your child.
 In this circumstance, you should call the centre to notify them that you are expecting to be late and give the staff member your estimated time of arrival.
 Alternatively, if you realise that you are unable to pick up your child on time, please phone one of your authorised persons to pick up your child before 6:00pm and inform the Centre immediately.

 Any parent who collects their children after 6:00pm will be charged a late fee as set by the Management Committee.
 This fee is currently $15 for the first 15 minutes of part thereof and $1.00 per minute thereafter.
 This applies even if you are a few minutes late (by the sign out time on our system) for any reason.